emcrisostomo/latency-simulation/blog-post.md

 That difference is not tooling.
 It is literacy.

+And if you want one operational anchor, make it this: **saturation is the golden signal that translates utilization and variance into latency.** When saturation rises, the queueing term grows nonlinearly, and the tails follow.

+> **Watching saturation is how you tell when the math in this post is about to become your pager.**

 ## Practical Appendix: Estimating Variability from Percentiles

 Up to this point, we’ve argued that **latency variance is expected** and that queueing delay is driven by **utilization multiplied by variability**.